Terraform Registry

 - env:

-# usage by users in CI/CD systems like Terraform Cloud where
+# usage by users in CI/CD systems, like Terraform Cloud, where

-# they are unable to install libraries.
+# users are unable to install libraries.

 - CGO_ENABLED=0